HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_admin_config_ajax_proxy.md

     **Note:** Specify the headers using regular expressions.
 If no cookies are specified, the proxy will pass all of them.
 To prevent it from passing any cookies, specify <proxy:cookies/\>.

-    -   To allow a particular service to run on your network configured with SSO, and to pass cookies for LTPA tokens and ISAM or Siteminder to the service, use the following <proxy:cookies\> pattern:
+    -   To allow a particular service to run on your network configured with SSO, and to pass cookies for LTPA tokens and ISVA (formerly ISAM) or Siteminder to the service, use the following <proxy:cookies\> pattern:

         ```
         <proxy:policy url=" http://my.network.com/service/*"